zhilinskiy/simple-job-board-laravel-api/README.md

 - User - user, a default User model, shipped by Laravel framework.
 - job vacancy - a model containing a title and description of the vacancy.
-- Response - a model for job vacancy responses.

 ### Basic system methods:

- - Any user can post a new job vacancy.
- - A user cannot post more than two job vacancies per 24 hours.
- - Any user can send a response to job vacancies posted by other users.
  - Every user can accumulate up to 5 coins.
  - Every user gets new coins every 24 hours.
 (The amount of cash should be configurable).
+ - Any user can post a new job vacancy.
+ - Any user can send a response to job vacancies posted by other users.
+ - A user cannot post more than two job vacancies per 24 hours.
  - Users cannot send two or more responses to the same job vacancy.
  - A user can like a job vacancy or another user.
  - To post a job vacancy, a user has to pay two coins and send a response one coin.